h-solak/instagram-ui-clone/README.md

 # instagram-ui-clone
-A bootstrap ui clone project.
+A UI clone project made with bootstrap.